Skip to main content

 openstack server list

-Change authorization data in Docker container
+Change authentication credentials in the Docker container

 1. Open the CLI.